One-shot (comics): One-shot manga

 The comic art histories of different countries and regions are following divergent paths.
 Japanese early comic art or manga took its rise from the 12th century and developed from Chōjū-jinbutsu-giga ("Animal-person Caricatures"), went so far as to ukiyo-e ("floating world") in the 17th century.
 Western-style humour comics and caricatures had been introduced into Japan in the late 19th century and impacted on the styles of comic art.
 On the other hand, the significant development of modern era Japanese comic art was arising in the aftermath of World War II and further developed into diversified genres.
-Nowadays, almost a quarter of all printed materials in Japan are in forms of manga, while the audiences are from all ages.
+Buy the late 2000s, almost a quarter of all printed materials in Japan were in forms of manga, while the audience spread out across all age groups.

 Most modern era one-shot manga (yomikiri 読み切り) have independent settings, characters, and storylines, rather than sharing them with existing works.
 In Japan and other Asian countries, some one-shot manga are more like takeoff boards to determine the popularity among the audience.
 The format of a one-shot manga could be changed if it has a broad market prospect, so that: